Today’s topic: Denver Restaurant Service Charge lawsuit.

 Lack Of Transparency

-One of the core contentions is that neither customers nor employees were given sufficient detail on how the 20% service charge was split: how much goes to front vs back of house, how much (if any) goes to management, etc. Employees say this opacity prevented them from assessing whether they were being fairly compensated.
+One of the core contentions is that neither customers nor employees had sufficient detail on how the management split the 20% service charge.
+Exactly how much goes to front vs back of house?
+And how much (if any) goes to management?
+No one knew.

 Read Also: Do You Understand the Terms in Your Employment Contract